grip-on-software/agent-config/README.md

 Copy the file `lib/config.json` to `config.json` and adjust environmental options in that file.
 You can also provide the settings via environment variables when running the `npm run` command.
-The recognized configuration options and related environment variables are:
+The recognized configuration options and related environment variables (uppercase variants) are:

 - `listen_address` (`LISTEN_ADDR`): The bind IP address to listen to.
 This should usually be a local address such as `127.0.0.1` or the bind-any address